mtintti/mtintti.github.io/README.md

+# mtintti.github.io

 # Hello

 # Welcome to My Github.io Website

 ### About Me - Tiina
-Here are some animal facts to fullfill extra assigments criteria.
+Here are some animal facts to fulfill extra assignment criteria.

 # Facts About Animals.

 ## Animal 1: Dog

-- **Fact:** Worlds fastest dogs are Greyhounds, they can reach up to 72 h/km.
+- **Fact:** World's fastest dogs are Greyhounds, they can reach up to 72 h/km.
-- **Fact:** Dog's sense of smell is 1000 times better than a persons.
+- **Fact:** Dog's sense of smell is 1000 times better than a person's.
-- **Fact:** Dalmatians are born complitly white, their develope their first spots after they are 1 week old.
+- **Fact:** Dalmatians are born completely white, they develop their first spots after a week has passed from their birth.

 ## Animal 2: Whales
-Here's some fun facts about :whale:
+Here are some fun facts about whales.
 1. Blue whales are the largest animals on Earth.
 2. These gentle giants consume about 4 tons of krill a day.
-3. Blue whale heartbeats can be detected from two miles away.
+3. Blue whale heartbeats can be detected from three kilometers away.

 ## Animal 3: The Bee
 Here's some fun facts about bees.